computate-org/computate-search/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability to vulnerability@computate.org
+You can report a vulnerability here https://github.com/computate-org/computate-search/security/advisories?state=Triage